Business Preparedness Resources

 Your emergency plans are only useful if everyone on your team understands them.
 Talk with employees, suppliers, customers, accountants, attorneys, and anyone else who will be impacted and play a role in response and recovery.
 Ensure they understand the plans and their role.
 Make sure they are personally prepared so they can participate in getting back to business.
 Make personal preparedness a value of your organization, and make that value known internally and externally.

-Ways to Prepare Customers and Staff
+Ways to Prepare Customers and Staff:

 Survey everyone to gauge their level of preparedness.